unkn0wn-root/git-go/README.md

 # git-go

-A Git implementation written in Go.
+A Git implementation written in Go

 ## Installation